Than versus then: what is the difference and how to use these words correctly

 They may sound and look almost the same, but these two words have two completely different meanings.

-This is a classic puzzle: when to use then, and when than.
-Even the most confident English speakers who boast that they know the difference between “affect” and “effect” are trapped in these tricky four-letter words.
+It's a classic puzzle: when to use then, and when than.
+Even the most confident native English speakers who boast of knowing the difference between affect and eeffect, fell into the trap of these tricky four-letter words.

 You ask why the inventors of the English language created two words that are so sinfully similar to each other?
-Technically, they did not.
-“Then” and “than” it was the same word in Middle English, but in the end it turned into two different words.
+Technically, they didn't.
+Then и than in Middle English were the same word, which eventually became two different ones.

-Although we cannot return to the interchangeable use of these words, we can once and for all eliminate the confusion between them.
-Edition Reader's Digest explained what is the real difference between then and than, and when should you use each of them?
+We cannot return to the interchangeable use of these words, but it is in our power to eliminate the confusion between them once and for all.
+Edition Reader's Digest explained what is the real difference between then и than, and when should each be used?

-For starters, “then” and “than” are two different words.
-“Than” is usually used to compare things, and “then” refers to time.
-Since they are written and pronounced almost the same way, many do not understand that these two words have different meanings and are one of many homophones that people confuse all the time.
+Let's start with the fact that then и than are two different words.
+Than commonly used to compare things, and then refers to time.
+Since they are spelled and pronounced almost the same, many do not realize that the two words have different meanings and are a prime example of homophony.

 On the subject: English by ear: 22 online resource for training listening

-Although we can often decipher the meaning of a sentence where we accidentally used “then” when “than” was needed (and we may not even notice an error).
+We can often decipher the meaning of a sentence where we accidentally used thenwhen it should than, and we won't even notice the error.

-According to Merriam Webster's dictionary, whenever you talk about time, you should use that word.
-One of the most common use cases is to go to a specific point in time.
+According to Merriam Webster's Dictionary, whenever you talk about time, you should use this word.
+One of the most common uses is to refer to a specific time.

 At the moment: